colobot/colobot/INSTALL.md

 ```
 where `/some/prefix` is installation prefix where you want to put the game files.
 It could be a proper installation directory
 if you want to install colobot in the system or simply temporary directory like `/tmp/colobot-temporary-install` if you just want to try it.
-You can also use clang as the compiler.
+You can also use Clang as the compiler.
 In that case, before issuing cmake, set the following variables:
 ```
   $ export CC=clang CXX=clang++
 ```